-Mother of the bride speech
+Mother of the Bride Speech Template

 This is the bit that gets some mums in a muddle.
 Relax, you only have two jobs to do; make everyone feel welcome and make your daughter feel loved.